The Bassugg Shop

 Bassugg Breed Summary

 Meet the Bassugg, a mix of Basset Hound and Pug.
 Both are affectionate, lovable breeds who live to please their owners.

 The Bassugg thrives on human attention and is also extremely playful, making them excellent companions for any kind of owner – from seniors looking to have a small/medium-sized companion, to families who would like to introduce a four-legged furry friend into their family.

 |Height (at the withers)||Males and Females 10 - 14in|

 |Common health issues||Seborrhea Elbow, Obesity, Keratoconjunctivitis Sicca|

-The history of Basset Hounds however isn’t as well-recorded.
-Little is known about this breed, however it is suspected that early Ardennes hounds were brought to Britain in the early 1060s due to the Norman invasion – this breed was then used in packs to hunt wildlife.
+The history of Basset Hounds, however, isn’t as well-recorded.
+Little is known about this breed, however, it is suspected that early Ardennes hounds were taken to Britain in the early 1060s due to the Norman invasion – this breed was then used in packs to hunt wildlife.
 In the 1500s, the Basset Hound breed was referred to as a “badger hunter” and in the 1800s and 1930s, the breed was mixed with Bloodhounds in order to increase its size.